anandbabu-r/DDSDemo/EmbeddedWorld_README.txt

 Description
 -----------
 HelloWorld example demonstrates a simple usage of DDS.
-The HelloWorldPublisher class publishes a "HelloWorld" message on a "HelloWorldData_Msg" Topic.
+The HelloWorldPublisher class publishes a "SensorData" message on a "SensorData_Msg" Topic.
 The HelloWorldSubscriber class subscribes to this Topic and display the received messages.

 Building the demo